marianfoo/ui5-errorhandler-sample/readme.md

 ## javaScript Class style module (any other npm package)

-### Consume in UI5 Sample App

-In the ui5.yaml file, we have the following entries:
+In the [ui5.yaml](uimodulenonui5/ui5.yaml) file, we have the following entries:

 ```yaml
 server: